scqubits/qfit/README.md

 1. **Calibration**: QFit helps to establish the mapping from voltage (your experimental tunable input) to circuit parameters (your simulation ingredients).

-2. **Point Extraction**: With just a click, you can locate the peak of the spectrum sweep data with computer-assistance.
+2. **Point Extraction**: With just a click, you can locate the resonance peak in the spectroscopy data with computer-assistance.
 The extracted data can be simply grouped as a transition and labeled.
 QFit even provides filters and coloring options for enhancing data visualization.

 3. **Interactive Pre-fit**: See your numerical model result and the data on the same plot for intuitive comparison.
 Adjust the numerical simulator with simple sliders to improve your fit.